-- substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice, and - the work on fundamental systems audits completed to date have shown a substantial level of compliance, and no significant control weakness, which impact on the Annual Governance Statement, have been identified.
+substantial assurance that the system of internal control in place at Merseyside Fire & Rescue Service accords with proper practice, and the work on fundamental systems audits completed have shown a substantial level of compliance, and they are not aware of any significant control weakness, which impact on the Annual Governance Statement.

-4.6 External Review
+External Review

-- 4.6.1 External audit services are carried out by Mazars.
-The scope of the work undertaken by External Audit is; - The audit of the financial statements - To reach a conclusion on the economy, efficiency and effectiveness in the use of resources (the value for money (VFM) conclusion - To work on the whole of government accounts return. - 4.6.2 External Audit will comment upon the Authority's 2023/24 statutory financial statements and make a VFM conclusion during the 2024/25 financial year in the Annual Audit Findings report and Annual Audit and Inspection Letter.
+External audit services are carried out by Forvis Mazars.
+The scope of the work undertaken by External Audit is:

+- The audit of the financial statements - To reach a conclusion on the economy, efficiency and effectiveness in the use of resources (the value for money (VFM) conclusion) - To work on the whole of government accounts return.

+External Audit will comment upon the Authority's 2024/25 statutory financial statements and make a VFM conclusion during the 2025/26 financial year in the Annual Audit Findings report and Annual Audit and Inspection Letter.
 These documents reflect the Auditor's findings and conclusions from auditing the Statement of Accounts.
-During 2023/24 the Auditor's Annual Audit Findings Report and Audit Annual Letter covering 2022/23 confirmed the Authority's overall performance continues to be strong and the Authority received an unqualified opinion on the 2022/23 financial statements.
+During 2024/25 the Auditor's Annual Audit Findings Report and Audit Annual Letter covering 2023/24 confirmed the Authority's overall performance continues to be strong and the Authority received an unqualified opinion on the 2023/24 financial statements.

-4.7 Year-end Review
+Year-end Review

-4.7.1 Current governance and internal control arrangements continue to be reviewed and refined on an ongoing basis and that they continue to be regarded as fit for purpose in accordance with the governance framework.
+Current governance and internal control arrangements continue to be reviewed and refined on an ongoing basis and that they continue to be regarded as fit for purpose in accordance with the governance framework.
 This review provides an acceptable overall assurance of the effectiveness of the Authority's system of internal control.

-5.0 SIGNIFICANT GOVERNANCE ISSUES
+5. SIGNIFICANT GOVERNANCE ISSUES

-- 5.1 The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue: - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation.
+The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue:

+- The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer.

-- The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 5.2 Whilst no significant weaknesses have been identified in control systems at present, the assumptions made in the Medium Term Financial Plan (MTFP), particularly around inflation, pay awards, pensions and future government grants (whilst based on the best information available) are subject to potential change.
+Whilst no significant weaknesses have been identified in control systems at present, the assumptions made in the Medium Term Financial Plan (MTFP), particularly around inflation, pay awards, pensions and future government grants (whilst based on the best information available) are subject to potential change.
 The Director of Finance and Procurement will ensure that any variation to the assumptions made in the MTFP are identified at the earliest possible time, and, reported to Members' through the quarterly financial review reports.
-The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term. - 5.3 The 2017 Policing and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
+The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term.

+The 2017 Policing and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
 The Authority continues to maintain ongoing discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration.